HUST-CPO/Scattering-multipole-decomposition/README.md

 ### Surface integration method

 ### Volume integration method

+### Run examples
-An example of the volume integration method is in `./examples/benchmark_silicon_sphere_volume`.
+Examples of the surface/volume integration method are in `./examples`.
 You can follow the following steps to run the benchmark:
 1. Run the Comsol file `silicon_sphere.mph` and store each step of the parameter sweep in `./step`
-2. Run the script `main_volume.m`.
+2. Run the script `main_surface.m`/`main_volume.m`.
 3. Run the script `main_mie.m`.
 4. Run the script `numerical_and_mie_plot.m` to visualize the results.